Covered Calls for a Living? Selling a Dream

 For instance, if the S&P 500 is expected to earn 8% annually with all taxes deferred for decades until retirement, and your marginal tax rate is 22% + 5% state tax, you will need to earn nearly 11% a year from the covered call strategy just to “break even” after employing the effort and paying taxes.

-Right now at the beginning of April with the market depressed and expected to recover after the COVID crisis becomes history, history suggests forward returns will be larger than the historical average.
+At the beginning of April 2020 with the market depressed and expected to recover after the COVID crisis is a distant memory, history suggests forward returns will be larger than the historical average.
 After 2009 until the beginning of the latest crisis, the market had returned 17.8% annualized.
 Is now the time to be capping your upside?

 And if professional covered call funds can’t outperform, why do you think you have an edge?

 Covered Call Writing Summary

 I’m not saying it’s impossible to have a covered call strategy that performs better than these funds, just the same as I’m not saying that you can’t pick individual stocks that beat the market.
 You can.
 But if you think there is some blind mechanical strategy out there that is just going to mint money by buying low and selling high, you will learn the hard way soon enough.

 And don’t get me wrong, I’m not against options.
 I use them all the time, but for different reasons.
 I just don’t use them for covered calls unless I am trying to sell out of a position purposefully.
 Or if there is a stock I am interested in buying at a lower price, I will occasionally sell a put if I think it might go lower.
 I’m also a big fan of vertical spreads for speculation.